 (b) A bed in a certified entity to a bed in an entity which is certified as a different provider.

-(3) A resident has no appeal rights when he is moved from a certified bed into another certified bed of the same certification in the same facility.
+(3) A resident has no appeal rights if he or she is moved from a certified bed into another certified bed of the same certification in the same facility.

 (4) A resident, or any person acting on behalf of the resident, may request that the cabinet review any proposed transfer or discharge.
-The cabinet shall investigate this transfer or discharge to ascertain whether there has been a violation of the resident's transfer or discharge rights.
+The cabinet shall investigate the proposed transfer or discharge to ascertain whether there has been a violation of the resident's transfer or discharge rights.

 (5)(a) A resident may appeal any discharge or appealable transfer to the cabinet.

 (b) The resident shall inform the cabinet in writing of his or her intent to appeal within fifteen (15) days from the resident's receipt of notice of the facility's intent to transfer or discharge.

 (c) Hearing procedures for appeals shall be followed, as established in 900 KAR 2:060.

 (6) Penalties.
 The cabinet shall enforce the provision of this administrative regulation pursuant to KRS 216.555, 216.557 and 216.560.
 (18 Ky.R.
 1729; Am.
 2343; 2823; eff.
 3-7-1992; TAm eff.
 10-10-2010; 41 Ky.R.
 2133; 2551; eff.
 6-17-2015.)